 To be a world class business school through transformative education, research, Innovation and entrepreneurship.

 MISSION

-- 1. To achieve excellence in academic program design and academic delivery. - 2.
+- 1. To achieve excellence in academic program design and delivery. - 2.
 To pursue research that adds value to scholarship and improves business practice. - 3.
-To undertake entrepreneurial and social initiatives to address social, economic, and environmental challenges to create societal impact and sustainability.
+To undertake entrepreneurial initiatives to achieve societal impact and sustainability.